A Frontline Provider Training on PrEP Research, Care, and Navigation

 To enroll, visit PrEPNavigatorTraining.thinkific.com.
 Accessible slides with transcripts are available below for download.
 Please feel free to share with colleagues and others who might be interested.

-We developed “Helping People Access PrEP” with input from PrEP service providers around the U.S. and piloted the training with a diverse group of navigators from around the country.
+We developed “Helping People Access PrEP” with input from PrEP service providers around the U.S. and piloted the training with a diverse group of navigators.
 The course is informed and enriched by their personal and professional experience in Latinx, African American, LGBTQIA, youth, and sex worker communities.

 PleasePrEPMe is grateful to the National Library of Medicine for funding the development and production of this course.
 We also thank San Francisco AIDS Foundation for providing expert review, and the Center for HIV Information at UCSF for making the course accessible and equitable for people with all abilities.